-- A. The City continues to follow a previously developed Standard Operating Procedure (SOP).
-An excerpt from the Millersville SOP concerning municipal good housekeeping has been included in the attached appendix. - B. The City of Millersville requires all public works employees to be trained once every permit cycle (5 years) and within six months for all new hires.
+- A. The City of Millersville continues to follow previously developed Standard Operating Procedures (SOP) concerning municipal good housekeeping.
+An excerpt from the SOP has been included in the attached appendix. - B. The City of Millersville requires all public works employees to be trained once every permit cycle (5 years) and within six months for all new hires.
+For this reporting period, eligible employees attended a joint training conference on March 6th, 2018.
+Please see the training conference flyer in the attached appendix.